apache/flink/docs/apis/batch/libs/table.md

 </div>
 </div>

 Registered tables can be used in SQL queries.
 A SQL query is defined using the `sql()` method of the `TableEnvironment`.
-It returns a new `Table` which can be converted back to a `DataSet` or used in subsequent Table API queries.
+It returns a new `Table` which can be converted back to a `DataSet`, or `DataStream`, or used in subsequent Table API queries.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">